crunchydosa123/unified-healthcare-interface/README.md

 - Decentralized storage for verifiable certificates ✅

 ## 🤝 Contributing
+This is a personal project, but I will be happy to hear your suggestions and improve UHI!
 1. Fork the repository 📌
 2. Clone the project locally
 3. Create a feature branch (`git checkout -b feature-name`)